-We’re so excited to share with you that Victoria, one of six female southern white rhinos who live at the Nikita Kahn Rhino Rescue Center at the San Diego Zoo Safari Park, is pregnant!
+We’re so excited to share that Victoria, one of six female southern white rhinos who live at the Nikita Kahn Rhino Rescue Center at the San Diego Zoo Safari Park, is pregnant!

 July 23, 2018

-Victoria has surpassed her 100th day of pregnancy!
-As of today, she's 123 days along.
-She continues to be monitored and get regular ultrasounds.
-So far, she is progressing exactly as she should be.
-The fetus is getting harder to see at the moment since it is dropping down and the placenta is getting quite large—it can be hard to find it on the ultrasound!
-But every time we see that tiny southern white rhino-in the-making on the ultrasound screen, wiggling around, it makes our hearts leap too.
+Every time we see that tiny southern white rhino-in the-making on the ultrasound screen, wiggling around, it makes our hearts leap.
 Check out that little miracle!
 Can you make out the shape of its body and legs along the bottom left of the screen?
-The most recent good measurement we were able to get was its body length: 10cm from crown to rump.
+The most recent good measurement we were able to get was its body length: 10 cm from crown to rump.

-We will continue to update you on Victoria and her baby.
+We'll continue to update you on Victoria and her baby.
 Thank you for being an important part of this work.
-You make miracles happen!”
+You make miracles happen!

 May 18, 2018

 Victoria is only about 7 weeks along, and rhino pregnancies last 16-18 months.
-It’s early in her pregnancy, and the road ahead is long, but we’re so excited to share this wonderful news—and it’s all thanks to donors like you who make the work at the Rhino Rescue Center possible.
+It’s early in her pregnancy, and the road ahead is long, but we’re so excited to share this wonderful news.
+Donors like you who make the work at the Rhino Rescue Center possible.

 Keep following this page for more updates on Victoria as she progresses through her pregnancy, and keep reading to learn about the challenges rhinos are facing and how you can help.